 From their sexual role models to masturbation techniques, we caught up with two of Refinery29's health editors — and nothing was off the record.

 Beating Brain Tumors with Genetic Testing

-As the number of diagnosed brain tumors grows, breakthroughs and a global tumor reclassification that includes genetic information are expanding the once-limited treatment options available for patients.
+As the number of diagnosed brain tumors grows, breakthroughs and a global reclassification, including genetic information, are expanding the once-limited options available.